Hahn Loeser perseveres through challenges of COVID-19

 In January 2020, Hahn Loeser & Parks LLP was gearing up to celebrate its 100th anniversary.
-And then the COVID-19 pandemic hit – foiling plans to host a large, two-day gala later that year for its more than 130 attorneys and 300 employees from six offices in Cleveland and Columbus, Naples and Fort Meyers, Fla. and Chicago.
+And then the COVID-19 pandemic hit – foiling plans to host a large, two-day gala later that year for its more than 130 attorneys and 300 employees from six offices in Cleveland and Columbus, Naples and Fort Myers, Fla., San Diego, Calif., and Chicago.

 Founded in 1920 by Jewish and Catholic lawyers tired of being excluded by their peers in the law community, Hahn Loeser’s firm culture of hard work and perseverance paid off in its ability to retool everyday business practices to ensure its 100th year wouldn’t be its last, partner Larry Oscar told the Cleveland Jewish News Nov.
 15.